-These cash flows were discounted using a pre-zakat discount rate which was estimated using industry average weighted-average cost of capital and cost of debt, with a target debt to equity ratio of 79.9% at a post Zakat cost of debt of 3.7%.
+These cash flows were discounted using a pre-zakat discount rate which was estimated using industry average weighted-average cost of capital and cost of debt, with a target debt to equity ratio of 81.2% (31 December 2021: 79.9%) at a post Zakat cost of debt of 6.6% (31 December 2021: 3.7%).

-a) Impairment loss on recoverable amount of non-current assets excluding freehold land:
+a) Impairment reversal / loss on recoverable amount of non-current assets excluding freehold land:

-During the year, the Group has recognised an impairment loss of SR 127.4 million (2020: SR 53.9 million) against right-of-use assets, impairment loss of SR 173.8 million (2020: SR 0.3 million) against items of property, plant and equipment and impairment loss of SR 12.6 million against intangible assets, due to changes in economic environment affecting footfall and basket size in retail segment.
+During the year, the Group has recognised an impairment reversal of SR 37.8 million (2021: loss of SR 127.4 million) against right-of-use assets, impairment reversal of SR 36.7 million (2021: loss of SR 173.8 million) against items of property, plant and equipment and impairment reversal of SR 1.5 million (2021: loss of SR 12.6 million) against intangible assets, due to favorable changes in economic environment affecting footfall and basket size in retail segment.